Exceptional Family Member Program

 NOTE: The ASTHMA, MENTAL HEALTH, and AUTISM / ADHD addendums must be completed, if applicable, for all applicable conditions within the last five (5) years.

 If my family member is enrolled in the Exceptional Family Member Program can my family go with me overseas?

 The Exceptional Family Member Program medical staff screens all family members for possible enrollment in this program.
 If the family member has any type of special medical, emotional or educational need, their packet is sent forward to Overseas Reassignment Exceptional Family Member Program for determination for availability of services.
 If services are available 'yes', family members may accompany the service member.
 If services are NOT available 'no', family members may not accompany the service member.
 Accompanied tours are NOT guaranteed and do not have an impact on operational assignments, to include deployments.
 Assignment decisions are made by military assignment, Human Resources (HR) personnel, not the EFMP.

 Does enrollment have any impact on the service member's career?

 Enrollment in EFMP does not adversely affect selection for promotion, schools, or assignment.
 Information concerning enrollment in EFMP or any of the data used in the program is NOT made available to selection boards.

 What are the benefits of enrollment in EFMP?

 Enrollment allows assignment managers at service specific agencies to consider the documented medical and special education needs of Exceptional Family Members in the assignment process.
 When possible, service members are assigned to an area where the medical and special education needs of the Exceptional Family Member can be met.
+This is the primary purpose of the EFMP.
 This will depend on the valid personnel requirement for the service member’s grade, specialty, and eligibility for the tour.
 All service members are still eligible for worldwide assignments.

 What is the ECHO Program?